AshesBen/citrus-detection-localization/README.md

 * val: ./detection/data/RGB/val/images
 * test: ./detection/data/RGB/test/images

-* Secondly, download the pretrain weight of yolov5s in release, and move it into ./detection/
+* Secondly, download the pretrain weight of yolov5s in releases, and move it into ./detection/

 * Finally, open the ./detection/train.py, and select the different loss function in --hyp.
 * Such as: